Infinite reduced words and the Tits boundary of a Coxeter group: Preliminaries on geometric group theory

 We identify $K$ with the subcomplex $(e,K)$ of $X$, where $e$ is the identity element of $W$.
 Then $K$, as well as any of its translates by an element of $W$, is called a \emph{chamber} of $X$.
 It is immediate that each chamber is compact, the set of chambers is in bijection with the set of elements of $W$ and $W$ acts transitively on the set of chambers.
 We denote by $0$ the centre of the chamber $K = (e,K)$ in $X$.

 If $(W,S)$ is irreducible affine then the Davis complex $X = X(W,S)$ is just the barycentric subdivision of the Coxeter complex for $(W,S)$.

 The Davis complex $X$ may be equipped with a piecewise Euclidean metric so that it is a proper, complete $\CAT(0)$ metric space.
 Then in particular, given any two points $x, y \in X$, there is a unique geodesic segment from $x$ to $y$, denoted $[x,y]$.
+Since $X$ is a complete $\CAT(0)$ metric space, by Lemma II.5.8(2) of \cite{bridson-haefliger} we may define $X$ to have the \emph{geodesic extension property} if every geodesic segment can be extended to a geodesic line.

+In the special case that $W$ is generated by the set of reflections in codimension one faces of a compact convex hyperbolic polytope $P$, the Davis complex $X$ may instead be equipped with a piecewise hyperbolic metric, so that $X$ is isometric to the induced tessellation of hyperbolic space by copies of $P$.
+This natural metrisation of $X$ is used in Example \ref{eg:2d} above.
+Although we work with a piecewise Euclidean metric on $X$, our results hold for this piecewise hyperbolic metric as well.

 By construction, the Coxeter group $W$ acts properly discontinuously and cocompactly by isometries on $X$.
 Hence $W$ with its word metric is quasi-isometric to $X$.

-In the special case that $W$ is generated by the set of reflections in codimension one faces of a compact convex hyperbolic polytope $P$, the Davis complex $X$ may instead be equipped with a piecewise hyperbolic metric, so that $X$ is isometric to the induced tessellation of hyperbolic space by copies of $P$.
-This natural metrisation of $X$ is used in Example \ref{eg:2d} above.
-Although we work with a piecewise Euclidean metric on $X$ below, our results hold for this piecewise hyperbolic metric as well.

 Recall that for a finitely generated group $G$, the \emph{ends} of $G$ counts the number of path components of the Cayley graph of $G$ as larger and larger finite subgraphs are removed.
 By a result of Hopf, a finitely generated group $G$ has $0$, $1$, $2$ or infinitely many ends.
-We have the following result \cite[Section 8]{davis-book}.
+The first statement in the following theorem is due to Hopf, while the latter three statements are due to Davis and are Theorems 8.7.2, 8.7.3 and 8.7.4 of~\cite{davis-book}, respectively.

-\begin{theorem} Let $W$ be a Coxeter group. \begin{enumerate} \item $W$ has $0$ ends if and only if $W$ is spherical (that is, finite). \item $W$ is one-ended if and only if, for each $T \in \cS$, the punctured nerve $L - \s_T$ is connected. \item $W$ is two-ended if and only if $(W, S)$ decomposes as the direct product $(W, S) = (W_0 \times W_1, S_0 \cup S_1)$ where $W_1$ is finite and $W_0$ is the infinite dihedral group. \item W has infinitely many ends if and only if it is infinite, not as in (3) and there is at least one $T \in \cS$ so that the punctured nerve $L - \s_T$ is disconnected. \end{enumerate} \end{theorem}
+\begin{theorem} Let $W$ be a Coxeter group. \begin{enumerate} \item $W$ has $0$ ends if and only if $W$ is spherical (that is, finite). \item $W$ is one-ended if and only if, for each $T \in \cS$, the punctured nerve $L - \s_T$ is connected. \item $W$ is two-ended if and only if $(W, S)$ decomposes as the direct product $(W, S) = (W_0 \times W_1, S_0 \cup S_1)$ where $W_1$ is finite and $W_0$ is the infinite dihedral group. \item $W$ has infinitely many ends if and only if it is infinite, not as in (3) and there is at least one $T \in \cS$ so that the punctured nerve $L - \s_T$ is disconnected. \end{enumerate} \end{theorem}

-Since $X$ is a complete $\CAT(0)$ metric space, by Lemma II.5.8(2) of \cite{bridson-haefliger} we may define $X$ to have the \emph{geodesic extension property} if every geodesic path $\gamma:[a,b] \to X$ (with $a<b$) can be extended to a geodesic line $(-\infty,\infty) \to X$.